In this tutorial, we will cover using Spark SQL with a mySQL database.

 We need to pass in the mySQL JDBC driver jar when we start up the Spark Shell.
 (In a Spark application, any third party libs such as a JDBC driver would be included in package.)

-From shell we’re going to establish a connection to the mySQL db and then run some queries via Spark SQL.
+From Spark shell we’re going to establish a connection to the mySQL db and then run some queries via Spark SQL.
+This is a getting started with Spark mySQL example.
+To build and deploy and Spark application with mySQL JDBC driver you may wish to check out the Spark cluster deploy with extra jars tutorial.

 Spark SQL with MySQL (JDBC) Example Tutorial